allisonberrian/-MART341-WebDesign/README.md

 -  System fonts are set up for the local system and are often used for print or used as a picture on the web.
 Web fonts are custom fonts hosted by the server.
 Web-safe fonts are fonts that the developer know are available to the systems that are known to be web-safe.
 - It allows the client computer to have a back up if they do not browser will use the next listed font.
 -  This week I was challenged by staying focused to complete this assignment.
 Senioritis is real.

+<b> Week 12 </b>
+- A border is more of a style element than space management tool, it has multiple style options.
+Padding is the space between the content and the other elements and margins are adding space between two elements
+- I think I was able to figure out the assignment rather well.